longturn/freeciv21/docs/Coding/mapgen.rst

 the server settings control the world temperature and wetness.
 A conversion is needed between them.

-The generators know four types of terrains: mountains (including hills), forests (including jungles), deserts, and swamps.
+The generators know four types of terrain: mountains (including hills), forests (including jungles), deserts, and swamps.
 Ice, tundra, plains, and grassland are always used to fill in the gap between those, depending on the local temperature.
 The fraction of tiles that will have rivers is handled in a